zohebjamal/zsh-autoswitch-micromamba/README.rst

         zlib:            1.2.11-ha838bed_2
     Proceed ([y]/n)?

-Optionally, you can specify the python binary to use for this conda environment
+Optionally, you can specify the python binary to use for this micromamba environment

 ::

-    $ mkcenv python=3.5
+    $ mkmenv python=3.5

-In fact, ``mkcenv`` supports any parameters that can be passed to ``conda create``
+In fact, ``mkmenv`` supports any parameters that can be passed to ``micromamba create``

-``mkcenv`` will create a conda environment with the same name as the current directory, suggest installing ``requirements.txt`` if available and create the relevant ``.cenv`` file for you.
+``mkmenv`` will create a micromamba environment with the same name as the current directory, suggest installing ``requirements.txt`` if available and create the relevant ``.menv`` file for you.

 Next time you switch to that folder, you'll see the following message

 ::

     $ cd my-python-project
-    Switching conda environment: my-python-project  [Python 3.5.5 :: Anaconda, Inc.]
+    Switching micromamba environment: my-python-project  [Python 3.5.5 :: Anamicromamba, Inc.]
     $

-If you have set the ``AUTOSWITCH_DEFAULT_CONDAENV`` environment variable, exiting that directory will switch back to the value set.
+If you have set the ``AUTOSWITCH_DEFAULT_MICROMAMBAENV`` environment variable, exiting that directory will switch back to the value set.

 ::

     $ cd ..
-    Switching conda environment: mydefaultenv  [Python 3.5.5 :: Anaconda, Inc.]
+    Switching micromamba environment: mydefaultenv
     $

-Otherwise, ``conda deactivate`` will simply be called on the conda to switch back to the global python environment.
+Otherwise, ``micromamba deactivate`` will simply be called on the micromamba to switch back to the global python environment.

 Autoswitching is smart enough to detect that you have traversed to a project subdirectory.
-So your conda environment will not be deactivated if you enter a subdirectory.
+So your micromamba environment will not be deactivated if you enter a subdirectory.

 ::

     $ cd my-python-project
-    Switching conda environment: my-python-project  [Python 3.4.3+]
+    Switching micromamba environment: my-python-project  [Python 3.4.3+]
     $ cd src
-    $ # Notice how this has not deactivated the project conda environment
+    $ # Notice how this has not deactivated the project micromamba environment
     $ cd ../..
-    Switching conda environment: mydefaultenv  [Python 3.4.3+]
+    Switching micromamba environment: mydefaultenv  [Python 3.4.3+]
-    $ # exited the project parent folder, so the conda environment is now deactivated
+    $ # exited the project parent folder, so the micromamba environment is now deactivated

-rmcenv
+rmmenv
 ''''''

-You can remove the conda environment for a directory you are currently in using the ``rmcenv`` helper function:
+You can remove the micromamba environment for a directory you are currently in using the ``rmmenv`` helper function:

 ::

     $ cd my-python-project
-    $ rmcenv
+    $ rmmenv
-    Switching conda environment: mydefaultenv  [Python 2.7.12]
+    Switching micromamba environment: mydefaultenv  [Python 2.7.12]
     Removing myproject...

-This will delete the conda environment in ``.cenv`` and remove the ``.cenv`` file itself.
-The ``rmcenv`` command will fail if there is no ``.cenv`` file in the current directory:
+This will delete the micromamba environment in ``.menv`` and remove the ``.menv`` file itself.
+The ``rmmenv`` command will fail if there is no ``.menv`` file in the current directory:

 ::

     $ cd my-non-python-project
-    $ rmcenv
+    $ rmmenv
-    No .cenv file in the current directory!
+    No .menv file in the current directory!

 Options
 -------

-**Setting a default conda environment**
+**Setting a default micromamba environment**

-If you want to set a default conda environment then you can also export ``AUTOSWITCH_DEFAULT_CONDAENV`` in your ``.zshrc`` file.
+If you want to set a default micromamba environment then you can also export ``AUTOSWITCH_DEFAULT_MICROMAMBAENV`` in your ``.zshrc`` file.

 ::

-    export AUTOSWITCH_DEFAULT_CONDAENV="mydefaultenv"
+    export AUTOSWITCH_DEFAULT_MICROMAMBAENV="mydefaultenv"
-    antigen bundle bckim92/zsh-autoswitch-conda
+    antigen bundle bckim92/zsh-autoswitch-micromamba

 **Set verbosity when changing environments**